 PART 1.
 CHILDREN PART 2.
 BENEFITS Names of all children (First, Middle Initial, Last) School Student ID or Grade Check if Foster Child Indicate which program the case belongs to: SNAP (food stamps) Case # FEP FDPIR PART 3.
-If any child you are applying for is HOMELES SS, MIGRANT, or a RUNAWAY , check the appropriate box. l McKinney-Vento Home less 🗌 Migra ant 🗆 F Runaway PART 4.
-TOTAL HOUSEHOL D GROSS INCOME (List a all other family m embers, incl uding children with income) A. Child Income Sometimes children in the household earn income. listed in STEP 1 here.
-Child income How often?
-Weekly Bi-Weekly 2x Month Monthly B. All Adult Household Members (including List all Household Members not listed in STEP 1 (in whole dollars only.)
-If they do not receive income from cluding yourself) even if they do not receive many source, write '0'.
-If you enter '0' or leav e income.
-For each Household we any fields blank, you are certi Member listed, if they of fying (promising) that the to receive income, report total income for each source in here is no income to report.
-Name of Adult Household Members (First and Last) How often?
-Earnings from Work Weekly Bi-Weekly 2x Month Mon Public Assistance/ Child Support/Alimony How often? /eekly Bi-Weekly 2x Month M Pensions/Retirement/ How often?
-Pensions/Retirement/ Weekly Bi-Weekly 2x Month Monthly Annual \$) (\$ 0 0 0 \$ 000 \$ 000 \$ 000 \$ 000 L ast Four Digits of Social Security Number (S rimary Wage Earner or Other Adult Househo SN) of old Member X X X - X x Check if no SSN PART 5.
-SIGNATURE (ADUL' Г MUST SIGN) and LAST FOUR DIGITS OF SOCIAL SE CURITY NUMBER An adult household member must a Number or mark the "Check if no ne last four digits of their Social Security s page.) derstand that school officials r nay verify (check) the rstand that the school will get Federal funds understand that if I purposely give false Date: ıber: PART 6.
-CHILDREN'S ETHN IC AND RACIAL IDENTI TIES (OPTIONAL)) Choose one ethnicity: Choose one or more (rega erdless of ethnicity): ☐ Hispanic/Latino ☐ Asian ☐ Americ can Indian or Alas ka Native ☐ Black or African American ☐ Not Hispanic/Latino Not Hispanic/Latino DO NO T FILL OUT THIS PART.
-THIS SECTION IS FOR SCHOO DL USE ONLY.
-Annual income co nversion: Weekly × 52 Every 2 Weeks × 26 Twice a Month × 24 Monthly × 12 Annual × 1 Household Size: Total Income: Per: ☐ Week, ☐ Every 2 Weeks, ☐ Twice a Month, ☐ Month, ☐ Annual Categorical Eligibility: Eligibility: 🗆 Free, 🗆 Reduced, 🗆 Denied - Reason: Determining Official's Signature 2: Date 2: Confirming Official's Signature: Date e:
+If any child you are a pplying for is HOMELES SS, MIGRANT, or a a RUNAWAY , check the appropriate box.
+McKinney-Vento Home less 🗌 Migra nnt 🗆 R Runaway PART 4.
+TOTAL HOUSEHOLI D GROSS INCOME (List a all other family m embers, incl uding children with income) A. Child Income Sometimes children in the household earn income.
+Filisted in STEP 1 here.
+B. All Adult Household Members (including List all Household Members not listed in STEP 1 (including whole dollars only.)
+If they do not receive income from ng yourself) cluding yourself) even if they do not receive income.
+For each Household N Member listed, if they d How often?
+Weekly Bi-Weekly 2x Month Monthly or receive income, report total income for each source in the income to report.
+How often?
+Public Assistance/ How often?
+Pensions/Retirement/ How often? \$ A TOTAL NOTIFICATION OF THE STATE OF THE STA \$ 0000 ) ( ) 0000 \$ 0000 0000 \$ 0000 ) 0\$ 000( \$ 0000 La Pr ast Four Digits of Social Security Number (Strimary Wage Earner or Other Adult Househo SN) of old Member XXX-X x Check if no SSN PART 5.
+SIGNATURE (ADULT MUST SIGN) and LAST FOUR DIGITS OF SOCIAL SECURITY NUMBER An adult household member must s Security Number or mark the "Ch derstand that school officials n nay verify (check) the rstand that the school will get Federal funds understand that if I purposely give false Sign here: Print name : Date: Address: Phone num ıber: City: State: Zip code: PART 6.
+CHILDREN'S ETHNI C AND RACIAL IDENTI TIES (OPTIONAL) ) Choose one ethnicity: Choose one or more (rega rdless of ethnicity): ☐ Hispanic/Latino ☐ Asian ☐ Americ an Indian or Alasl ka Native ☐ Black or African American ☐ Not Hispanic/Latino ☐ White ☐ Native Hawaiian or other Pacific Islander DO NOT FILL OUT THIS PART.
+THIS SECTION IS FOR SCHOOL USE ONLY.
+Annual income conversion: Weekly $\times$ 52 Every 2 Weeks $\times$ 26 Twice a Month $\times$ 24 Monthly $\times$ 12 Annual $\times$ 1 • ☐ Twice a Month, ☐ Month, ☐ Annual Categorical Eligibility: Eligibility: □ Free, □ Reduced, □ Denied - Reason: Determining Official's Signature: Date: ": Confirming Official's Signature: Date ٥٠